- January 30, 2020

 "Ministry of Broadcast" is a single-player cinematic platformer set in a dystopian world.
 You play as a contestant on a reality TV show, forced to compete in dangerous challenges for a chance to reunite with your family.
 The game features narrative-driven gameplay, political satire, and challenging puzzles.

-- Puzzles are well-designed and provide a satisfying challenge, encouraging players to think creatively to progress.
+- The puzzles are clever and provide a satisfying challenge, rewarding players for their problem-solving skills.

-- The controls are clunky and unresponsive, making platforming frustrating and leading to frequent deaths due to imprecise movements.
+- The controls are clunky and unresponsive, leading to frustrating gameplay experiences, especially during precision platforming sections.

 “The storytelling is so good.”